leomccormack/SPARTA/README.md

  cd build
  make
  ```

- Note, however, that this is relatively new feature which has not been fully implemented and tested.
-Therefore, please let us know if you encounter any problems or are willing to contribute :- )

-## Building the plug-ins without scripts
+## Building the plug-ins without scripts or CMake

-First manually open each .jucer file with the Projucer App and click "Save Project".
+You may also manually open each .jucer file with the Projucer App and click "Save Project".
 This will generate Visual Studio (2015/2017) solution files, Xcode project files, Linux Makefiles (amd64), and Raspberry Pi Linux Makefiles (ARM), which are placed in:

 ```
 audio_plugins/_SPARTA_X_/make/